jreisdorffer/Firuta/README.md

 encrypted by default and provides a good foundation for basic Security Monitoring, especially if combined with Sysmon.

-This repository contains collection of XPath filters for Windows Event Forwarding to detect possible badness I compiled from multiple sources.
+This repository contains collection of subscriptions for Windows Event Forwarding to detect possible badness I compiled from multiple sources.

 In order to get you started, combine with Jessicas´s Weffles: https://aka.ms/weffles